 Today, head to the historic Bay of Pigs.
 Trace the dramatic events that occurred here at a small museum, then step foot on the Playa Girón, one of two landing sites for the 1961 U.S.–backed invasion.
 Stop for lunch and enjoy an opportunity to talk with a park ranger visiting us from the nearby Ciénaga de Zapata National Park.
 Learn about the ecology and conservation efforts of the protected area, declared a UNESCO Biosphere Reserve.
 On our way back to Havana, pay a visit to Finca Vigía, the former home of Ernest Hemingway.
 A museum expert joins us to share a Cuban perspective on Hemingway’s strong connection to the Cuban people.

 This morning, learn about Cuba’s rich history of art at the National Museum of Fine Arts in Havana on a guided tour of the collection.
 Delve into Havana’s contemporary art scene this afternoon by meeting with local artists at one of Havana’s top art spaces.
 Then celebrate our Cuban experience together at a farewell dinner.
 Conclude your final evening in Cuba by attending a traditional Cuban music performance.

 After breakfast, transfer to the airport for your flight back to Miami.

-Robert will join the following departure:
+Franklin will join the following departure: